studersi/test-4/tutorial-7/README.md

 $> rm v3.0.0-rc2.tar.gz
 ```

-This unpacks the base part of the Core Rules in the directory `/apache/conf/owasp-modsecurity-crs-3.0.0-rc2`.
+This unpacks the base part of the Core Rule Set in the directory `/apache/conf/owasp-modsecurity-crs-3.0.0-rc2`.
 We create a link from `/apache/conf/crs` to this folder.
-Then we copy a file named `crs-setup.conf.example` to a new file `crs-setup.conf` and finally, we delete the Core Rules tar file.
+Then we copy a file named `crs-setup.conf.example` to a new file `crs-setup.conf` and finally, we delete the Core Rule Set tar file.

 The setup file allows us to tweak many different settings.
 It is worth a look - if only to see what is included.
 However, we are OK with the default settings and will not touch the file: We just make sure it is available under the new filename `crs-setup.conf`.
 Then we can continue to update the configuration to include the rules files.

-###Step 2: Embedding Core Rules
+###Step 2: Embedding the Core Rule Set

-In Tutorial 6, in which we embedded ModSecurity itself, we marked out a section for the Core Rules.
+In Tutorial 6, in which we embedded ModSecurity itself, we marked out a section for the Core Rule Set.
 We now add two *Include* directives into this section.
 Specifically, four parts are added to the existing configuration.
 (1) The Core Rules base configuration, (2) a part for self-defined rule exclusions before the Core Rules.
 Then (3) the Core Rules themselves and finally a part (4) for rule exclusions after the Core Rules.

 The rule exclusions are directives and rules used for managing the false alarms described above.
 Some false alarms must be prevented before the corresponding Core Rule is loaded.
 Some false alarms can only be intercepted following the definition of the core rule itself.
 But one thing at a time.
 Here is the new block of configuration which we will insert into the base configuration we assembled when we enabled ModSecurity: